VoidRunner87/mydu_mod_manager/README.md

 * com.github.VoidRunner87.some_mod-1.2.3.zip

-It has to be a zip file
+It has to be a zip file.

 On the manifest you can ommit the zip extension.

 Create mod zip files with versioning in mind.
 The mod manager WILL SKIP already downloaded mods.